Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 4: Does it really work if I’m busy in the morning?

-Takeaway: One quiet minute in the morning is enough to reset your day.
+Takeaway: One quiet minute is enough to reset your day.

 FAQ 5: Can beginners feel the effects right away?